How AI is Changing User Experience

 Quantum promises exponential leaps in computing power over conventional systems – calculating in seconds what today’s supercomputers would take millennia to solve.

-In UX, quantum machine learning models will crunch more data points astronomically to predict individual interests and intents with ultra-granularity.
+In UX, quantum machine learning models will process an astronomical number of data points to predict individual interests and intents with unprecedented granularity.
 Real-time personalisation will know precisely what you want at every moment.

-Quantum AI remains nascent and is awaiting full-fledged quantum hardware advancements.
+Quantum AI remains in its early stages and is awaiting the development of full-fledged quantum hardware advancements.
 But future potential glimmers of 1:1 individual-level customisation portend genuinely “smart” experiences.

 Conclusion